zerotier/ZeroTierOne/doc/MANUAL.md

 There is only one planet.
 Earth's root servers are operated by ZeroTier, Inc. as a free service.
 Their presence defines and unifies the global data center where we all reside.

-Users can create "moons."
+Moons can be created by users.
 These nominate additional roots for redundancy or performance.
 The most common reasons for doing this are to eliminate hard dependency on ZeroTier's third party infrastructure or to designate local roots inside your building or cloud so ZeroTier can work without a connection to the Internet.
 Moons are by no means required and most of our users get by just fine without them.

 When peers start out they have no direct links to one another, only upstream to roots.
 Every peer on VL1 possesses a globally unique address, but unlike IP addresses these are opaque cryptographic identifiers that encode no routing information.
 To communicate peers first send packets "up" the tree, and as these packets traverse the network they trigger the opportunistic creation of direct links along the way.
 The tree is constantly trying to "collapse itself" to optimize itself to the pattern of traffic it is carrying.